Today I am including questions that I am frequently asked along with the answers.

 Q: What is the best way to establish electronic systems [for contracts]?

 - Establish effective indexing system.

 Q: When it’s time to close-out a contract, aside from the documentation that the Government requires, is there anything else you recommend?

 A: Yes, ask the CO for an exit interview.
 This serves dual purposes.
 1) this is a way to verify he/she felt that your company met or exceeded expectations.
 2) this can allow your company another opportunity to sell itself.

-If you have a question regarding Federal Government Contracts, feel free to contact Streamline.
+If you have questions regarding Federal Government Contracts, please contact Streamline.